Developer Guide for NUSMaze

 The favourite routes feature acts as an independent storage of the user’s favourites routes,

-allowing the user to call of the route without going through the hassle of the go
+allowing the user to call of the route without going through the hassle of the go command.

-The start and destination of the favourite routes are saved within an ArrayList named favourites
+The start and destination of the favourite routes are saved within an ArrayList named favourites.

-will be stored into a text file named favouritesList.txt
+The contents of favourites will be stored into a text file named favouritesList.txt when NUSMaze terminates.

 3.3.2.
 Loading of saved favourite routes

-When NUSMaze launches, the contents of the text file favouritesList.txt
+When NUSMaze launches, the contents of the text file favouritesList.txt will be read,

-and stored into favourites
+and stored into favourites.

 Refer to the section on Storage for more information.